-This is the second year of reporting under the Toitū programmes and the first year under the Toitū carbonreduce programme.
-An absolute increase in Category 1 and 2 emissions of 903.59 tCO2e has occurred against base year.
-A reduction in emissions intensity (for Category 1, 2 and mandatory Category 3 and 4 emissions) of 9.87 tCO2e/\$M has been achieved based upon a 2-year rolling average, adjusted for inflation.
+This is the 3rd year of reporting under Toitū programmes and 2nd year under the Toitū carbonreduce programme.
+An absolute increase in Category 1 and 2 emissions of 397.41 tCO2e has occurred against base year.
+A reduction in emissions intensity (for Category 1, 2 and mandatory Category 3 and 4 emissions) of 14.27 tCO2e/\$M has been achieved based upon a 3-year rolling average.

 Following GHG Protocol Guidance, Category 2 electricity emissions results are now shown using both the location-based method and market-based method; this is known as dual reporting.
-Under the location-based method to calculate Category 2 emissions the grid average emission factor is applied, whereas a verified supplier specific emission factors and a Residual Supply Mix factor are applied for the market-based method, depending on the applicable instruments.
+Under the location-based method to calculate Category 2 emissions the grid average emission factor is applied, whereas NZEC certified and verified supplier specific emission factors and a Residual Supply Mix factor are applied for the market-based method, depending on the applicable instruments.
 This enables organisations who have taken action to manage their Category 2 carbon footprint through the use of contractual instruments to quantify the impact against the rest of the market.
-Organisations that purchase carbon neutral electricity sourced from a renewable energy generator also have to dual report emissions.
+Organisations that purchase carbon neutral electricity sourced from a renewable energy generator also have to report dual emissions.
 It is considered a supplier-specific factor, and any other electricity is calculated using the Residual Supply Mix factor under the market-based method.

-Waipapa Taumata Rau | The University of Auckland consumed 65,008,970 kWh of electricity.
-As Waipapa Taumata Rau | The University of Auckland purchased some of its electricity from a renewable energy provider, it is able to use a specific emissions factor that reflects the electricity generated from this source.
-Using the market-based method, the electricity emissions equate to 7,062.33 tCO2e, with the Ecotricity portion equating to 0 tCO2e.
-Using the location-based method for all electricity (i.e., the grid average emissions factor) electricity emissions equate to 7,801.08 tCO2e.
+Waipapa Taumata Rau | The University of Auckland consumed 65,222,310 kWh of electricity.
+As Waipapa Taumata Rau | The University of Auckland purchased EAC's from a wind farm and purchased some of its electricity from a renewable energy provider (Ecotricity), it is able to use a specific emissions factor that reflects the electricity generated from this source.
+Using the market-based method, the electricity emissions equate to 6,339.14 tCO2e.
+Using the location-based method for all electricity (i.e., the grid average emissions factor) electricity emissions equate to 7,729.85 tCO2e.